 Supplier of plants to everyone else!
 There is an extensive nursery, and a compact, concentrated garden area.
-All the profusion and diversity you could wish for: a real cornucopia.
-No guided tours.
+All the profusion and diversity you could wish for a real cornucopia.

-* We routinely feature five of these gardens on our tours:
+* We routinely feature several of these gardens on our tours:

 Sunnyside & Hyde Park in ‘Homes & Gardens’;

 But there is no need to confine yourself to these.
 Many have asked us to organize a visit to a different mix, or indeed to all of the above gardens, in the course of several days.
 There’s plenty to see on Grenada, many different approaches when it comes to man’s creativity in shaping and presenting nature’s colourful profusion.
 Laura, Gemma’s Eden and ‘Palm Trees’ make an excellent combination, being almost side-by-side.